Top Misconceptions about Medicaid Irrevocable Trusts

 As mentioned above, the term “grantor trust” means that the Donors, or creators of the trust, will be considered the owner of the trust for all income tax purposes and, therefore, will be eligible to maintain their capital gains tax exclusion on the sale of the property from the trust.
 The trust is a grantor trust because the Donor has retained the ability to direct where the principal and/or income of the trust can go during the Donor’s lifetime and in accordance with Internal Revenue Code Section 674(a), this retained power is what makes the trust a grantor trust for income tax purposes, thereby preserving the capital gains tax exclusion along with all other personal income tax benefits.

-“If my home is owned by my irrevocable trust I can never sell it.
+“If my home is owned by my irrevocable trust I can never sell it.”

 You can absolutely sell your home after it has been transferred to the irrevocable trust.
 Generally, the Donor simply tells the trustee that the house is to be placed on the market and sold.
 The trustee of the irrevocable trust would sign the purchase and sale agreement in order to complete the transaction.
 Selling the property from the irrevocable trust in no way complicates the transaction nor adversely impacts the buyer.
 Upon completion of the transaction, the buyer would cut a check made payable to the trustee of the irrevocable trust who then would in turn deposit the check into a bank account that is established in the name of the irrevocable trust.
 It is important to insure that the Donor does not receive the money personally, but instead the money is transferred directly into the irrevocable trust bank account.
 This transaction will not reset the five year waiting period provided the proceeds are not deposited into the personal bank account of the donor.
 Finally, the house can be sold any time after it is transferred to the trust, even if it is during the initial five year period from the date of transfer.

-“If I a m not the trustee I will need my children’s permission in order to sell the home after it is in the irrevocable trust.”
+“If I am not the trustee I will need my children’s permission in order to sell the home after it is in the irrevocable trust.”

 You, as Donor of the trust, will simply instruct the trustee to place the home on the market for sale or to purchase a new home following the sale of the previous home.
 In the event the trustee does not comply, you, as Donor of the trust, retained the ability to remove and replace the trustee at any time and would thereby simply remove the trustee and put in a trustee who is willing to complete your requested transaction.
 In addition, you also have the ability to disinherit the non-cooperative child who is also the trustee due to the retained limited power of appointment mentioned above.
 Therefore, you do not technically need the children’s permission to complete the purchase or sale of a new home after it has been transferred to the irrevocable trust.
-Finally, in some instances, you, as the Donor, may also be serving as trustee, thereby eliminating this issue altogether.
+Finally, in some instances, you, as the Donor, may also be serving as trustee, thereby eliminating this issue altogether, although this is not the recommended approach.

 “I will not be able to buy and sell the real estate inside the trust until the expiration of the five year look back period.”